manageacloud/dockerising-puppet/README.md

 ## Docker

-The Makefile contains more information about how to work with the container.
+Makefile(s) contains more information about how to work with the container.

  - docker/puppet-all-in-one - Creates a Wordpress application with the following services: apache2, mysql and ssh.
  - docker/puppet.ms.apache - Creates a microservice with apache2